 The Museum and Gardens are open, and free to visit.

-There is a charge for the Aquarium, Butterfly House, and some exhibitions and events.
+There is a charge for the Aquarium, Butterfly House, the Cats & Dogs exhibition, and some exhibitions and events.
+We recommend booking your tickets for these attractions in advance to avoid disappointment.

 Download the information on this page: